 The fourth edition of the Cahaya XR Mentorship Programme returns in 2026.
-This year, in partnership with MDEC, the programme is offering seed funding of RM5,000 to selected individuals, pairs or groups.
+This year, in partnership with MDEC, the programme is offering seed funding of RM5,000 to selected teams or businesses.

 Cahaya XR StoryLabs is a capacity-building initiative designed to develop Malaysia's next generation of immersive storytellers.
 Produced by Maitree, the programme provides artists and community members with the opportunity to embark on an intensive learning journey in Extended Reality (XR) storytelling, with a specific focus on creating story experiences in Virtual Reality (VR), Augmented Reality (AR) and Mixed Reality (MR) to highlight and preserve local narratives.